nguyenvothuan/Tetris/README.md

 # Tetris
-A canonical game of Tetris, built with React.
+A canonical game of Tetris, built with React: https://nguyenvothuan.github.io/Tetris/
 Super big credit and extremely many thanks to Weiben Falk for your video.
 I love watching them to study React.
 If you like this work, check out his video to make this Tetris project at: https://www.youtube.com/watch?v=ZGOaCxX8HIU.